Orange County Divorce Attorney

 Because of "no-fault" divorce, there are no built-in advantages to being the first to file for divorce in California.
 If you and your spouse are both in agreement that a divorce is necessary, than either of you can file and you will receive the same benefits as if you had been the second to file the petition.
 The person who files first will be called the petitioner during the case, and the other spouse will be known as the respondent.
 In "no-fault" divorce states, it is difficult for the responding spouse to stop the divorce process.
 For example, if you don't approve of the divorce and want to stop it, it may be difficult for you to do so.

-Talk to our attorney today if you want more information about "no-fault" divorces and how they affect your case!
+Contact our Orange County divorce attorney today at (888) 844-9281 if you want more information about "no-fault" divorces and how they affect your case!

 Things to Consider Before Divorce